 Subject: How many stars would you give 'Snow Falling'?

-If a customer already showed interest in one product, it’s very likely they’ll also love other items in your online shop — may it be accessories to pair the item with or other products that fit well.
+If a customer already showed interest in one product, it’s very likely they’ll also love other items in your online shop—may it be accessories to pair the item with or other products that fit well.

 You can promote separate products, as well as promotional bundles that save the customer money.
+Up-sell and cross-sell wherever you can!

-A good example of upselling is this one by Dollar Shave Club — it’s fun, easy to read and offers a clear CTA.
+A good example of upselling is this one by Dollar Shave Club—it’s fun, easy to read and offers a clear CTA.

 From: Dollar Shave Club